On this page:

 3 |

 This course introduces tourism and hospitality branding, marketing and experience design.
 Topics include the importance of a service culture, the brand promise and guest experiences.
-You will explore how a brand can impact guest motivation and experience and how this can create a competitive advantage in the hospitality and tourism industry. |
+You will explore the impact that a brand can have on guest motivation and experience, and how this can create a competitive advantage in the hospitality and tourism industry. |

 3 |

-This course introduces marketing and sales principles in the tourism and hospitality industry.
+This course provides an introduction to marketing and sales principles applied to the tourism and hospitality industry.
 Topics include tourism distribution channels, the marketing mix, target markets, consumer behaviour and its impact on the customer journey. |

 3 |

-This course will teach you how to create and implement a marketing and sales plan that addresses common issues in service and marketing.
+Building on the knowledge and skills you developed previously in this program, this course will teach you how to create and implement a marketing and sales plan that addresses common issues in service and marketing.
 You will also learn how to prepare a market analysis report, establish market strategies and objectives, develop a marketing program, apply integrated marketing communications and compare methods for evaluating and controlling marketing performance.
 This knowledge will allow you to recognize new opportunities for attracting guests in competitive and evolving markets.
 Pre-requisites:

 |